-How are infectious diseases related to schizophrenia?
+How are infectious diseases related to bipolar disorder?

-Infectious diseases include the human immunodeficiency virus infection (HIV), and hepatitis viruses, such as hepatitis B and hepatitis C. Schizophrenia is associated with an increased risk of these infectious diseases when compared to the general population.
+Infectious diseases include the human immunodeficiency virus infection (HIV), and hepatitis viruses, such as hepatitis B and hepatitis C. People with severe mental illness, including bipolar disorder, may be at increased risk of these diseases when compared to the general population.

-What is the evidence on infectious diseases in people with schizophrenia?
+What is the evidence on infectious diseases in people with bipolar disorder?